-Decentralized Partially Observable Markov Decision Processes (Dec-POMDPs) provide powerful modeling tools for multiagent decision-making with limited sensing capabilities in stochastic environments.
-However, the prohibitive computational cost required to compute an optimal decision rule renders them intractable except for the smallest of problems.3 In the literature, two avenues for side-stepping the computational burden can be identified: localized interactions between agents-where the actions of each agent depend on the other agents only in specific, localized situations [1-7]-and intra-agent communication-where agents are able to communicate with one another so as to partly mitigate the impact of partial observability [8-15].
-In this paper, we focus on the interplay between these concepts, namely how sparse interactions impact the communication needs.
+Decentralized partially observable Markov decision processes (Dec-POMDPs) provide powerful modeling tools for multiagent decision-making with limited sensing capabilities in stochastic environments.
+However, the prohibitive computational cost required to compute an optimal decision rule renders them intractable except for the smallest of problems.1 In the literature, two avenues for side-stepping the computational burden can be identified: localized interactions between agents [2, 16, 21, 23, 24] and intra-agent communication [7, 18, 20, 26].
+In this paper, we focus on the interplay between these concepts, namely how sparse interactions reflect in the communication needs.